DevKlim/eido-agent/README.md

 *   Pip (Python package installer)
 *   Git
 *   (Optional but Recommended) A virtual environment tool (`venv`)
 *   An API Key for your chosen LLM provider (Google Generative AI or OpenRouter).
+Required for summarization, recommendations, and **raw text parsing**.

 ### Installation